-When she was 35, Kate Bowler had all she ever wanted: she was a college professor, married to a high-school sweetheart and raising her baby boy.
+When she was 35, Kate Bowler had all she ever wanted: she was a college professor, married to her high-school sweetheart and raising their baby boy.
 Then, she was diagnosed with stage IV colon cancer.
 As her world flipped upside down, Kate wrote a memoir, Everything Happens For a Reason: And Other Lies I’ve Loved.
 (What a title.)
 This week, I spoke to her about nine things she has learned…

 1. Everyone is human.

 The realization that something genuinely awful could happen to me, that it could happen to anyone, was the most humbling part of this: I’m not the exception to the rule that bad things happen.
 The silver lining was how it made me feel connected to people around me.
 Once you let your guard down, you start noticing humility everywhere.
 I felt like I figured out the secret to the universe: everyone is trying so hard to keep it together.
 Suddenly, I felt tremendous compassion.
 That became an entry point into discovering how fragile and beautiful everyone’s life is.

 2. You don’t need to be cheerful all the time.